Greenstand/greenstand-documentation/docs/who-you-are/contributor/README.md

 # Contributor Porthole

 Our work here supports people and our planet.
 We are glad you want to contribute.
-You can learn more about what we are doing in the [overview](https://docs.greenstand.org/overview)
+You can learn more about what we are doing in the [Greenstand Overview](https://docs.greenstand.org/overview)

 <details>
 <summary>A Welcome Message from a Greenstand Founder</summary>